jhidding/literatept/lit/index.md

 let tdir = (ray.direction * n_eff - n_refl * (mu*n_eff + cos2t.sqrt())).normalize();
 ```

 Next, we need to compute the fraction of light that is reflected.
 The Fresnel equations describe this process, but they are very complicated and also deal with polarisation.
-We use Schlick's approximation instead (see {@Schlick1994}),
+We use Schlick's approximation instead [@Schlick1994],

 $$R(\theta) = R_0 + (1 - R_0) (1 - \mu)^5,$$